Hanna-Boorom/Gotta-Fetch-Em-All/README.md

 # Project Overview

 ## Project Name
-NostalgiaDex
+Gotta Fetch 'Em All!

 ## Project Description
-NostalgiaDex will allow users to search their favorite Pokemon from the original (Red, Blue, and Yellow) games and learn all about them.
+Gotta Fetch 'Em All! will allow users to search their favorite Pokemon from the original (Red, Blue, and Yellow) games and learn all about them.
 Just like a real PokeDex!

 ## API and Data Sample